 In Italy, there are two main train companies.
 Trenitalia provides high-speed trains (the Frecce), and also a widespread coverage of the territory with national and local trains.
 The other company, Italo, operates only with high-speed trains connecting the main Italian cities.

 Here is a map of the Tuscan railway line.
 Trenitalia provides the service mostly with Regionale Trains, but also with a few Intercity IC Trains that run along the coast.

 Instead, this is the map of the high-speed railway line provided by Italo.

 Main railway stations in Tuscany

-The station of Firenze Santa Maria Novella (Firenze SMN) is obviously the main railway terminal of the region and is located along the route between Rome and Milan.
-Its from SMN that you can get high-speed trains that go to Milan, Bologna, Rome, Naples (Frecciarossa or Italo), and Venice (Frecciargento).
-Taking “regionale” trains instead, you can reach all the corners of the region.
-In approximately one hour you can be in the Piazza Grande in Arezzo, walk along the walls of Lucca, take a picture with the leaning tower in Pisa or get a plane at Pisa International airport “Galileo Galilei”.
+The station of Firenze Santa Maria Novella (Firenze SMN) is obviously the main railway terminal of the region.
+It is located along the route between Rome and Milan.
+From Firenze SMN you get high-speed trains to Milan, Bologna, Rome, Naples (Frecciarossa or Italo), and Venice (Frecciargento).

 Explore the coast of Tuscany by train